-Undergraduate and Graduate Degree Candidates
+Undergraduate (certificate, associate, bachelor's) and Graduate (advanced certificate, master's) Degree Candidates

 - RIT's regalia is made in the USA of 100% post-consumer recycled plastic bottles.

 - There is no charge for the regalia and it is yours to keep or recycle (undergraduate and master's level students only).
+Your gown (but not the cap or hood) can be recycled at any Goodbye, Goodbuy! dropoff location on campus.

 - You do not need to place an order or be measured.
+Gowns will be available for you to try on at the store.
+You can also check out the size chart.

 - If you cannot pick up your regalia, a friend or relative may do so for you -- be sure that person knows your: